JairCodes/splunk-hunting-playbook/00_Fundamentals/SPL_basics.md

 # SPL Basics

-> A reference for core splunk search concepts & syntax.
+> A reference for core splunk search concepts & syntax. <br>
 > Adding new entries as we discover them 🔎

 ---